Guidance Requires Single-Sex Toilets and Changing Rooms to Exclude Transgender People

 What Happened

-The EHRC released updated guidance stating that access to single-sex toilets and changing rooms should be based on biological sex, with practical alternatives recommended for those who do not wish to use these facilities.
+A new code of practice from the EHRC was published, stating that single-sex toilets and changing rooms must be used on the basis of biological sex, with guidance on providing alternatives for those who do not wish to use these spaces.

 Why It Matters